Who We Are

 Leader of the Kuntanawa People | Global Indigenous Advocate | Environmental Guardian | Cultural Connector

-Prince Haru Kuntanawa, also known as José Flavio Araújo do Nascimento, is the respected leader of the Kuntanawa Nation—an Indigenous people from the Brazilian Amazon.
+Prince Haru Kuntanawa, is the respected leader of the Kuntanawa Nation—an Indigenous people from the Brazilian Amazon.
 A global ambassador of Indigenous sovereignty, Haru is internationally recognized for his lifelong commitment to cultural preservation, sacred plant medicine, and the defense of Amazonian biodiversity.

 He is the founder and president of ASCAK (Social Association of the Kuntanawa People), and also serves as the CEO of two USA-based organizations: Kuntanawa Nation and Kuntanawa Goods, which are dedicated to sustainable development, intercultural education, and fair trade rooted in ancestral wisdom.